Chapter 28:

 My death, feels homesick!

-Hiroki strummed his Les Paul’s headstock, unleashing a banshee scream, reigniting the verse’s explosion.
-Kneeling, he channeled Cobain’s raw power, reworking the clean solo with modulated JCM800 distortion, fiercer now.
+After silence, Hiroki strummed his Les Paul’s headstock, unleashing a banshee scream, reigniting the verse’s explosion.
+He knelt on the stage, his modulated JCM800 distortion fiercer now with an aggressive strum on the 20th fret.
 Aoi’s bass followed, weaving through frets, her groove matching his rage.

-Their impromptu solo battle—Hiroki’s raw wails versus Aoi’s fuzzy fury—echoed their Sunday rematch, pitting a Dark Lord of Tartarus against The Priestess.
-The room roared, Yakomori moshing harder.
+It was a solo battle section!
+Hiroki’s raw wails versus Aoi’s fuzzy fury—echoed their Sunday rematch, pitting a Dark Lord of Tartarus against the Priestess.
+The room roared with deafening screeches of their unexpected showmanship.

-Then, a twist: Hiroki and Aoi crouched, pointing at Junichi.
-He unleashed a Latin-blues drum solo, banging snares, toms, kicks, and cymbals with relaxed power, less aggressive than Gojou but electrifying.
-Procorat gasped, recognizing their own influence from last Tuesday’s club showcase.
-They erupted in cheers, applauding Suede’s nod.
+But then, a twist: Hiroki and Aoi crouched, pointing at Junichi as they stopped their playing.
+He unleashed a Latin-blues drum solo, banging snares, toms, kicks, and cymbals with precision but electrifying power.
+The audiences erupted in cheers, applauding Suede’s nod.

 Junichi’s drumming slowed, and the final chorus exploded.
 Hiroki’s scream, Aoi’s ethereal choir, and Junichi’s groovy beat collided.

-But Hiroki wasn’t done.
-He knelt before the practice amp, facing his Les Paul against it, the feedback wailing like Gate’s Minerva Summer Fest six years ago.
-The room cheered, expecting Suede’s signature riff medley.
+But Hiroki wasn’t done like before!
+He knelt before the practice amp, facing his Les Paul against it as the feedback wailed.
+The room cheered, expecting Suede’s signature riff medley as some were covering their ears.

-Hiroki strummed the Drop D string, launching into Muse’s New Born intro riff.
-Junichi matched with groovy, hard-hitting beats, Aoi’s fuzzy bass groove following.
+Hiroki strummed the Drop D string, launching into Muse’s New Born intro riff with raw power.
+Junichi matched with groovy, hard-hitting beats.
+And Aoi’s fuzzy bass groove followed, banging her head.
 The LMC roared, feeling like a concert for thousands.

 They’d bridged casual and hardcore fans, proving the senpai’s doubts wrong.
 Suede’s Death Homesick had cemented their legacy in this sanctuary of frequency.

 Friday, 4:10 PM.
-The new Sakuragawa Light Music Club room vibrated with the afterglow of Suede’s explosive Death Homesick showcase.
-The chants of “SUEDE!” still echoed as Hiroki Yamada, Aoi Mizuno, and Junichi Enoshima stood onstage, arms around each other, grinning with gratitude.
+The chants of "SUEDE!" still echoed as Hiroki, Aoi, and Junichi stood onstage, arms around each other, grinning with gratitude.
 The audiences erupted in applause, floored by Suede’s unexpected intensity.

 Sora pointed at them, teasing.
 "I see what you did there, copying us?"

-Hiroki grinned.
-“Your False Horizon from last week’s showcase inspired us.”
+Hiroki grinned and briefly lifted his shoulders.
+"Well, your False Horizon from last week’s LMC showcase inspired us."

 Mika’s bubbly enthusiasm burst forth.
-“Suede, you guys are under numbered, but you turn out outperformed everyone!
-Stellar job!”
-She led a roaring applause.
+"Suede, I had to admit, you guys are undernumbered but unexpectedly outperformed others sound-wise!
+Stellar job!"
+She led another round of roaring applause.

-Furuya Fujikawa, Omanjou’s saxophonist, chimed in.
-“Man, you kids are something else.
-That was fun, right?”
+Furuya chimed in after cracking a laugh with an awe.
+"Man, you kids are something else.
+That was fun, right?"
 The room nodded.
-“Soft start, then hard, screams, clean, then hardcore again.
-I’d say you’re ten times better than us!”
+"Soft start, then hard, screams, clean, then hardcore again.
+I dare to say you'll be ten times better than us!"
 Laughter and applause followed his praise.

-Ayano raised her hands, laughing.
-“Like I said, we’re disbanding!”
-The room roared at her jest, Haruto and Daiki adding mock devil horns and screams, overwhelmed by Suede’s show.
+Ayano raised her hands, joking.
+"Like I said, we’re officially disbanding!"
+The room roared at her jest, Haruto and Daiki adding mock devil horns and screams, overwhelmed by Suede’s roller coaster of emotion.

 Sora nodded.
 "Suede, you may descend."
 The trio stepped off the stage to a final wave of applause, shaking hands with the seniors.

 Mika grabbed the mic, addressing the first-years.
-“That’s it for our second meeting.
+"That’s it for our second meeting.
 Our biggest apology, we’ve got a school council meeting to attend.
-Thank you, and see you next time!”
+Thank you, and see you next time!
+Dismissed!"

 "Thank you, senpai!" the room responded in unison.

-The LMC members filed out, chatting about the performances.
+The LMC members filed out, chatting about their performances.
 Junichi slung an arm around Hiroki’s shoulder, buzzing.
-“Dude, we killed it!
-Way better than last Saturday!”
+"Dude, we killed it!
+Way better than last Saturday!"

-Aoi patted Hiroki’s back, her post-performance fire still burning.
-“Our secret plan worked like a charm!
-Let’s do it again!”
+Aoi poked Hiroki’s back, her post-performance fire still burning.
+"Our secret plan worked like a charm!
+Let’s do that again sometime!"

-Hiroki forced a smile, his mind clouded.
-“Yeah, but… I’m thinking of changing our band’s name…”
+Hiroki forced a smile, but a storm of doubt shrouded his mind.
+"Yeah, but… I’m thinking of changing our band’s name…"

 The success of Death Homesick had united casual and hardcore fans, proving Omanjou’s doubts wrong.
-But Reina’s words gnawed at Hiroki, a seed of doubt planted.
+But Reina’s words about Hiroki's band name planted a seed of doubt in him.
 The LMC’s spirit burned bright, yet Hiroki’s anxiety hinted at challenges ahead.